bezzad/Downloader/README.md

 ## How to serialize and deserialize downloader package

+### **What is Serialization?**
+Serialization is the process of converting an object's state into information that can be stored for later retrieval or that can be sent to another system.
+For example, you may have an object that represents a document that you wish to save.
+This object could be serialized to a stream of binary information and stored as a file on disk.
+Later the binary data can be retrieved from the file and deserialized into objects that are exact copies of the original information.
+As a second example, you may have an object containing the details of a transaction that you wish to send to a non-.NET system.
+This information could be serialised to XML before being transmitted.
+The receiving system would convert the XML into a format that it could understand.

-Serialize download packages to `JSON` text or `Binary`, after stopping download to keep download data and resuming that every time you want.
+In this section, we want to show how to serialize download packages to `JSON` text or `Binary`, after stopping download to keep download data and resuming that every time you want.
 You can serialize packages even using memory storage for caching download data which is used `MemoryStream`.

-__Serialize and Deserialize into Binary with [BinaryFormatter](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.formatters.binary.binaryformatter)__
+### **Binary Serialization**

 To serialize or deserialize the package into a binary file, just you need to a [BinaryFormatter](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.formatters.binary.binaryformatter) of [IFormatter](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.iformatter) and then create a stream to write bytes on that:

 ```csharp
 DownloadPackage pack = downloader.Package;
 IFormatter formatter = new BinaryFormatter();